Scouting provides a series of surmountable obstacles and steps to overcome them through the advancement method. The Scout plans his

 Positions of Responsibility

-Serving in a Position of Responsibility is a requirement for advancement to Star, Life, and Eagle ranks.
-Troop elections/sppointments are held twice
+Serving in a Position of Responsibility (PoR) is a requirement for advancement to Star, Life, and Eagle ranks.
+Troop elections/sppointments are held

-a year, for terms running from January 1 through June 30, and from July 1 through December 31.
-More than one member may hold some positions.
+twice a year, for terms running from January 1 through June 30, and from July 1 through December 31.
+More than one member may hold some

-The requirement calls for a period of months.
-Any number of positions may be held as long as total service time equals at least the number of
+The advancement requirement calls for a period of months.
+Any number of positions may be held as long as total service time equals at least the

-months required.
+number of months required.
 Holding simultaneous positions does not shorten the required number of months.
-Positions need not flow from one to the other;
+Positions need not flow from one to

 Elected and appointed leaders are expected to: